hyper-nft-dev/hpyernft-repo-hub/docs/chrome-extension.md

-# 🌐 Lemora Chrome Extension Guide
+# 🌐 HyperNFT Chrome Extension Guide

 ## Overview

-The Lemora Chrome Extension is your gateway to real-time wallet tracking and AI-powered crypto insights directly from your browser.
+The HyperNFT Chrome Extension is your gateway to real-time nft.generation and AI-powered crypto insights directly from your browser.
 This comprehensive guide covers installation, configuration, and advanced features.

 ## 🚀 Installation